The NIRVANDELS Survey: a robust detection of $\alpha$-enhancement in star-forming galaxies at $z\simeq3.4$: Discussion

 It can also be seen from Fig. \ref{fig:ofe_feh} that our observed \oferel \ values are remarkably consistent with the sequence defined locally, corresponding roughly to the location of the knee in the Milky Way sequence dominated by old stars ($\simeq 10-12$ Gyr) drawn primarily from the thick disk, halo and high-$\alpha$ bulge populations of the Milky Way \citep[e.g.][]{haywood2018,haywood2019}.
 This similarity suggests that these local $10-12$ Gyr old stellar populations likely formed from similar material (in terms of enrichment properties) to the massive O/B-type stellar populations we observe in the rest-frame FUV spectra of galaxies at $z=3.5$ (lookback time $11.7$ Gyr).
 The basic interpretation of this result would be that our $z=3.5$ observations probe the formation of the stellar populations that dominate the largest scale heights (thick disk, subsets of the halo and bulge) in spiral galaxies at $z=0$.
+We note that the potential systematic effects discussed in Section \ref{subsec:ofe_systematics} do not affect this observation.
+In fact, converting our \zgas \ measurements to a RL abundance scale would shift [O/Fe] by $\simeq +0.24$ dex, somewhat improving the overlap between our data and the Milky Way halo/bulge population.

+These results can also be compared to the element abundance ratios of damped Lyman$-\alpha$ systems (DLAs) at $z>2$, which also exhibit $\alpha$-enhanced abundance ratios at low metallicities ([Fe/H] $\lesssim 1.5$) \citep[e.g.][]{cooke2015,decia2016}.
+Interestingly, however, \citet{cooke2015} report a gentle decline towards solar [$\alpha$/Fe] values by [Fe/H] $\simeq -1.0$ for DLAs, in contrast to the significant O/Fe enhancement seen in Fig. \ref{fig:ofe_feh} at similar metallicity.
+Based on their observations, \citet{cooke2015} argue that the typical star-formation and chemical enrichment histories of DLA's are not representative of the galaxy population that formed the Milky Way stellar halo.
+Following the same argument, our results indicate that stellar populations drawn from the main sequence of star-formation at $z\simeq3.4$ are representative of at least a fraction of MW halo stars.

-Improved observations of \oferel \ at high redshift have the potential to provide robust constraints on the typical star-formation and chemical evolution histories of early galaxies.
-For example, the combined FUV+optical observations presented here can be performed at $z=2-4$, and offer the opportunity to observe the evolution of \oferel \ across $\approx 2$ \Gyr \ of cosmic time (and a wide range in stellar mass), placing unique constraints on the early evolutionary pathways of galaxies.
+Improved observations of \oferel \ at high redshift have the potential to provide futher constraints on the typical star-formation and chemical evolution histories of early galaxies.
+For example, the combined FUV+optical observations presented here can be performed at $z=2-4$, and offer the opportunity to observe the evolution of \oferel \ across $\approx 2$ \Gyr \ of cosmic time (and a wide range in stellar mass), placing unique constraints on the early evolutionary pathways of galaxies and providing unique clues as to the connection between various local and high-redshift stellar populations.